 An unusual circumstance that impacts an individual or group of students who are testing and may potentially affect student performance on the test, test security, or test validity.
 These circumstances can be corrected and contained at the state level and do not need to be reported to the Consortium.

-Also on page 62, examples of irregularities are given:
+Examples of irregularities are given:

 Student(s) cheating or providing answers to each other, including passing notes, giving help to other students during testing, or using hand-held electronic devices to exchange information.